ntaiprogrammer/AgileProject_MovieDatabaseWebsite/README.md

-# AgileProject: MovieDatabaseWebsite #
+# AgileProject: Movie Database Website #

-### A fully functioning website on a linux server to search and rate a large database of movies. ###
+### A collaborative project to build a fully functioning website on a linux server to search and rate a large database of movies. ###

 ### ***Includes:*** ###